cs-si-ucr/cs10/docs/index.md

 CS 10 has a high dropout rate, along with a high failure rate, so if you are running into trouble, let me help you.
 Do not be intimidated if you are trying to start coming later in the quarter (though try not to wait that long), I will help bring you up to speed.

-With that in mind, I should mention that SI is required for learning community students.
+[comment]: # (With that in mind, I should mention that SI is required for learning community students.
-If you are not attending, you will be dropped from your learning community.
+If you are not attending, you will be dropped from your learning community.)

 Guidelines:
 -----------